 However, using a single duffle bag for your whole trip can be a challenge.
 You really should pack smart and think twice about what you’re taking when using a duffle.
-Most commonly, the most space can be saved by taking fewer pairs of shoes.
+Most commonly, some space can be saved by taking fewer pairs of shoes.
 If you’re packing your shoes in the duffle, you’re most likely not staying for a long time anyway, so try not to pack more than one pair of shoes.
 (Wear the other pair)

 First of all, start by cleaning up your shoes and packing them in a plastic bag or a tote bag.
 Make sure to store them heel to toe (Similar to the placement tat’s in shoe boxes), to save up some space.
 Start, by placing your shoes at the bottom of the duffle.
 Next, continue by packing the heaviest and largest items next to your shoes.
 Lastly, store the things that you need easy access to at the top.

 Read Next: Best Suitcases for Suits Compared